 The body heals itself best when you get consistent sleep.
 Everyone’s individual sleep needs vary, but most will require anywhere between 7-9 hours of sleep per night.
 Set your room to a comfortable temperature, minimize phone/computer usage late at night, and try to darken your bedroom as much as possible.

 Similar to sleeping, food/water also plays a crucial role in recovery.
 Drink plenty of water to stay hydrated.
-Good quality food with an emphasis on protein is especially important – this is a vital macronutrient responsible for building and maintaining muscle.
+Good quality food with an emphasis on protein is essential – this is a vital macronutrient responsible for building and maintaining muscle.

 Icing will be your friend during the early phases of your recovery.
 It is excellent for addressing pain and reducing swelling.
 10-15 minutes of ice applied every hour immediately after surgery will be most effective.
 It is also helpful as you progress through your rehabilitation program.